 The grants writer position is about perusing the internet for any potential grants that come up throughout the year that could benefit our fabulous kindergarten.
 Applying for a grant involves checking off the eligibility criteria, collating all the required information and drafting the word sections of the application.
 As grants usually have a short application window, it's important to regularly check what's out there and manage your time to ensure the application is submitted by the close date.

 It's great to be involved in such an important funding source for the kinder.
-To give you a taste of what's possible, I've been involved in a kitchen refurbishment, landscaping and sun shades for our wonderful outdoor space and plans for a new accessible bathroom, new IT equipment for educators and new sensory equipment for children.
-Although there may be some busy periods in the role, the position is very satisfying when the grant application is successful and even more so when you finally see the fulfillment of a project.
+To give you a taste of what's possible, the kinder, in recent years, through grants have had a kitchen refurbishment, landscaping and sun shades for our wonderful outdoor space, a new accessible bathroom, new IT equipment for educators and new sensory equipment for children.
+Although there may be some busy periods in the role, the position is very satisfying when the grant application is successful and even more so when you finally see the fulfilment of a project.
 Give the position a go, it's definitely worth the effort knowing that the entire kinder community will benefit!

 A busy but enjoyable role that enables you to get to know all the kinder families quickly!
 Quite structured in terms of the calendar of events, but in between these items, you do need to be able to answer future parents' queries in a prompt manner, usually with a short email.
 You need to be organised, have good attention to detail, transparent and fair.
-I've held this position for 2 consecutive years (after being parent rep for 2 years), and this past year has been both challenging and (thankfully!) rewarding, due to the changes in 3yo kinder re: 15 hrs and government funding support.
-I've learnt a lot about early childhood teaching priorities and models of care, and also gained insight into the background workings of our amazing kinder staff members & CoM team.
-My fellow CoM and kinder parents have become very close personal and family friends over the past 5 years we've been at the kinder.
-I would encourage you to give the Committee 'a go', and please do come and have a chat if you'd like further advice about this role, which will likely look a little bit different from 2023 onwards, with admin support to be provided.
+You will learn a lot about early childhood teaching priorities and models of care, and also gained insight into the background workings of our amazing kinder staff members & CoM team.

 This role is a great way for new families to get involved in the kinder community and to meet lots of other families.
 The role involves planning and running both social and fundraising events and recruiting volunteers along the way to help you!
 While a rough outline of the role exists, new ideas for events are always welcomed with any social gathering that brings parents and families together, a great contribution to strengthening ties in our community and raising some funds for the kinder.
 In recent years the pandemic has prevented kinder from doing any fundraising events and very few social gatherings have been held, beyond play dates organized by the individual class reps.
 The time commitment for this role really depends on the number of social and fundraising events organised.
 Make of it what you will!